 - to diagnose, locate and grade the severity of coronary artery disease

-It refers to a state in which there is wall dysfunction but the perfusion (resting and stress) is normal; (see the main article on stunned myocardium for more details).
+Stunned myocardium refers to a state in which there is wall dysfunction but the perfusion (resting and stress) is normal; (see the main article on stunned myocardium for more details).

-It refers to a state in which there is decreased perfusion of the myocardium when stressed (such as during exertion) but normal perfusion during rest (seen as reversible perfusion defect).
+Myocardial ischemia refers to a state in which there is decreased perfusion of the myocardium when stressed (such as during exertion) but normal perfusion during rest (seen as reversible perfusion defect).
 These patients will significantly benefit from treatment.

-In this the myocardium shows decreased perfusion on both stress and resting phase (seen as fixed defect) but the myocytes are viable and will benefit from revascularization; see: hibernating myocardium.
+With hibernating myocardium, the myocardium shows decreased perfusion on both stress and resting phase (seen as a fixed defect) but the myocytes are viable and will benefit from revascularization (see hibernating myocardium for more details).

 - thallium-201 SPECT